paulmars/paulmars.github.com/_posts/2014-04-25-decisions.md

 Looking a product and saying what you should add, when you have a list of features you know about from other apps is easy.

 Realizing that some of the features might need to be removed is hard.
-Re analyzing decisions made is a process of forcing yourself to assume you are wrong.
+Re-analyzing decisions made is a process of forcing yourself to assume you are wrong.